MattGiertl/react-redux-sagas-starter/README.md

-React starter with redux and sagas (epics).
+# React-redux-sagas-starter
+A React template implementing Redux and Sagas, structured with Atomic Design.

-## Principle
+## Principle & workflow
-The app uses Atomic Design and Redux workflow with sagas.

-## Basic Workflow:
 1. The page (screen) dispatches an action.
 2. A saga listens for this specific action and does the following:
   * fetches the movie list.